kingdomflo/Did-I-Tell-You_Backend_JS/README.md

 To run the application:

-`npm run start` to run in dev mode
+`npm run start` to run in dev mode (default)

-`npm run start prod` to run in production mode
+`npm run start-prod` to run in production mode

-`npm run start test` to run in test mode
+`npm run start-test` to run in test mode

-In test mode, the db will always reset with fake data
+In test and dev mode, the db will always reset with fake data

+To run test:

+`npm run start-test` and then `npm run test`

 http://localhost:8100/